ValidWorks/validworks-contract/README.md

 Please refer to interaction/testnet.snippets.sh for demo using erdpy.
 The snippets have been set up to use 2 different addresses for seller and buyer respectively.

+Alternatively you may watch our smart contract in action in our dapp demo [here](https://www.youtube.com/watch?v=RZ0Lmg_0HBY).

 <!-- USAGE -->
 ## Usage